 With the SDL consortium in place and a standard implemented, a common software interface can be made so that developers can make apps that can be incorporated into vehicle’s touchscreen devices, controlled via the appropriate in-vehicle controls and even maximize sensors and data that can create a virtual “black box” with access to critical vehicle data such as engine condition, powertrain information, vehicle speed and location using the embedded GPS antenna.

 In a statement to the media after the CES announcement Doug VanDagens, global director, Ford Connected Vehicle and Services, and a board member of the SDL Consortium said , “encouraging innovation is at the center of Ford’s decision to create SmartDeviceLink, and this consortium is a major step toward that goal.”

 SDL goes beyond what Ford’s current products can already do with its Ford AppLink—a standard in Ford vehicles since 2013—currently available on more than 5 million vehicles globally.
-This system provides easy access to smartphone apps such the popular music streaming Spotify, Pandora, Spotify, iHeartRadio and AccuWeather.
+This system provides easy access to smartphone apps such as Spotify, Pandora, iHeartRadio and AccuWeather.

 Adopting the open source platform gives automakers and suppliers a uniform standard with which to integrate apps, including the use of voice commands, in-vehicle displays, steering wheel controls.

 SDL enables smartphone app developers to seamlessly integrate their app functions with in-vehicle technology such as the vehicle display screen, steering wheel controls and voice recognition.
 With this new level of integration, drivers enjoy their favorite apps on the road in an enhanced, user-friendly way.